 The XCD glass comprises some of the best Hasselblad lenses ever made.
-Designed for the X system, these optics are designed specifically for the new Hasselblad X1D II 50C, the original Hasselblad X1D 50C and the Hasselblad 907X – all of which stand amid the world's best professional cameras.
+Designed for the X system, these optics are designed specifically for the new Hasselblad X2D 100C, the Hasselblad X1D II 50C, the original Hasselblad X1D 50C, and the Hasselblad 907X – all of which stand amid the world's best professional cameras.

 While the X system is still fairly youthful, it has been rapidly developed and now features almost all the staples of a mature camera system.
 From portrait lenses to a ultra and wide-angle lenses and even a macro lens, Hasselblad has everything natively covered from 16mm to 181mm.